Eterna1/puszek-rootkit/README.md

 wget http://old-releases.ubuntu.com/releases/zesty/ubuntu-17.04-desktop-amd64.iso .//./
 ```

-3. Intercepting HTTP requests.
+3. Intercept HTTP requests.
 All intercepted GET and POST HTTP requests are logged to `/etc/http_requests[FILE_SUFFIX]`.
 When password is found in HTTP request it's additionally logged to `/etc/passwords[FILE_SUFFIX]`.
 4. Rootkit module is invisible in `lsmod` output, file `/proc/modules`, and directory `/sys/module/`.
-5. Unable to unload rootkit by `rmmod` command (if option `UNABLE_TO_UNLOAD` is set).
+5. It isn't possible to unload rootkit by `rmmod` command (if option `UNABLE_TO_UNLOAD` is set).
 6. Netstat and similar tools won't see TCP connections of hidden processes.

 ### Configuration:

-Configuration is placed at the beginning of file `rootkit.c`.
+The configuration is placed at the beginning of file `rootkit.c`.
 Below is a default configuration:

 ```C